relick/Sovereign-of-a-Dying-Hell/Character Profile Ref.md

 Dislikes: Hisami, and those that don't try to solve problems
 Likes: Modernism, strength

+Hisami
+Takes her role as zanmu's assistant very seriously, and loyal Not yet so enamoured with zanmu that she'd sabotage anything Quite friendly and even tries to do kind things
+Dislikes: those opposed to zanmu, fire/heat
+Likes: Zanmu, messing with people

 Yuugi
 Strong, and admires strength.
 Totally straightforward, not interested in playing word games.